 COWIN E7 Active Noise Cancelling Best Headphones for Teenagers

-- Professional Active Noise Cancelling Technology.
+- Active Noise Cancelling technology.
 Significant noise reduction for travel, work and anywhere in between.
-Advanced active noise reduction technology quells airplane cabin noise, city...
+Advanced active noise reduction technology quells airplane cabin noise, city traffic or a busy...

-- Proprietary 40mm Large-aperture Drivers.
+- Proprietary 45mm large-aperture drivers.
 Deep, accurate bass response.
 The Active Noise Cancelling around-ear headphones from COWIN give you crisp, powerful sound and quiet that helps you enjoy your...

-- 30 Hours Playtime Per Charge at Bluetooth Mode.
-A built-in 600mAh battery won't allow your headphones power off, you can enjoy your world without noise for 30 hours' long time.
+- 30 hours playtime per charge at Bluetooth mode.
+A built-in 750mAh battery won't allow your headphones power off, you can enjoy your world without noise for 30 hours' long time.
 Don't need to worry the...

 Even if you’ve seen hundreds of best headphones for teenagers, the Cowin E-7’s look and chrome design will grab your attention and leave you breathless.
 The design is futuristic and attractive.